cf020031308/agentDoc/readme.md

-    search a doc to edit    : agentDoc pattern append a web to a doc   : agentDoc URL docname append a file to a doc  : agentDoc path docname append a doc to another : agentDoc docname1 docname2 sync with git           : agentDoc =
+    search a doc to edit    : agentDoc pattern append a web to a doc   : agentDoc URL docname append a file to a doc  : agentDoc path docname move a doc to external  : agentDoc docname directory append a doc to another : agentDoc docname1 docname2 sync with git           : agentDoc =
     help                    : agentDoc -h